Order of the Anti-Sober

 The Order of the Anti-Sober (full name: Most illustrious and incomparable Order of the Anti-Sober, original French name: Très illustre et incomparable Ordre des Antisobres) is a drinking order in the service of diplomacy, which is, however, no longer active.
 The order was founded on 6 January 1728 in Saint Petersburg by James Francis Fitz-James Stuart, Spain's first permanent envoy to Russia.

-This somewhat peculiar order was not revolutionary and has long been forgotten.
-And it was by far not the only drinking order that existed at that time.
-However, the circumstances and the purpose of its founding as well as its statutes reveal how diplomacy functioned at most courts of Europe at a time when international diplomacy with the system of permanently accredited envoys and ambassadors was still in its infancy.
+This somewhat peculiar order was not revolutionary and has long been forgotten, and it was by far not the only drinking order that existed at that time.

+The circumstances and the purpose of the founding of the Order of the Anti-Sober as well as its statutes reveal how diplomacy functioned at most courts of Europe at a time when international diplomacy with the system of permanently accredited envoys and ambassadors was still in its infancy.

-Diplomacy goes through the stomach
+The way to successful diplomacy is through the stomach

 The founding of the Order of the Anti-Sober can be seen, on the one hand, as a reflection of the Zeitgeist.
 It was fashionable at the time forming fraternal societies as well as drinking and smoking clubs.
 On the other hand, the order was a means to an end and served James Francis Fitz-James Stuart to achieve his diplomatic goals, because he correctly assessed the customs and traditions in tsarist Russia.

 After a six-month journey, James Francis Fitz-James Stuart reached Saint Petersburg on 23 November 1727.
 But even before his departure for Russia, the future Spanish envoy said that he would rely entirely on the variety of his wines in his diplomatic endeavours.

 "In that part of the world [Eastern Europe] all affairs are concluded on a bottle."